nahati/contao-isotope-stock/README.md

 ## Possibel future features

 - Display the available quantity per product in the backend product list.
+- Notification when user defined quotas are reached (stock less than e.g. 100).

+Happy to receive your wishes and ideas as well!

 ## Features

 ### A) Handle limited editions

-Handle limited editions (for single products as well as for variants): Take `quantity` and `inventory_status` of a product into account.
+Handle limited editions: Take `quantity` and `inventory_status` of a product into account.
+You may set the stock with the basic product (parent) and / or the variants (children).

 #### Usecases: